Bmr55/PorterStemmer/README.md

 # PorterStemmer
 An implementation of the [Porter stemming algorithm](https://tartarus.org/martin/PorterStemmer/), a process for removing the common morphological and inflectional endings from words in English.

-DISCLAIMER: This implementation is slower than others due to the use of immutable Strings instead of char arrays.
+**DISCLAIMER**: This implementation is slower than others due to the use of immutable Strings instead of char arrays.

 [THE ALGORITHM](https://tartarus.org/martin/PorterStemmer/def.txt)